Ak33ra/15-418-final-project/docs/proposal.md

 ## Platform
 Tools: C++, Python, NVIDIA GeForce RTX 2080, NVIDIA V100, Other research GPUs, Nsight Systems. <br>
-Models: GPT-2, BERT, LLAMA, DeepSeek
+Models: GPT-2, BERT, LLAMA, DeepSeek <br>
 Most models can be run through C++ and Python, which have many libraries for gathering metris.
 We will will also be using a variety of different GPUs in order to explore how mult-tenancy can impact GPUs with varying power.
 We also want to run varying sized models to see how parameter count and model size affect multi-tenancy results.

 ## Schedule